codefresh-io/docs.codefresh.io/_docs/enterprise/behind-the-firewall.md

 In the previous section we have seen how a pipeline can checkout code from the internal git repository.
 We also need to setup a trigger so that every time a commit happens (or any other supported event), the Codefresh pipeline will be triggered automatically.

-This is a two step process:
+This is a two-step process:
 1. First we setup a webhook endpoint in Codefresh
 1. Then we create the webhook call in the side of the the GIT provider.